 Unconnected sewers

 Waste water in a collecting system is not connected to any treatment plant.
 The waste water will be discharged without treatment.
 Loads to surface water can be calculated by using the load entering an UWWTP for not connected UWWTPs in the Waterstat – UWWTD database.
 The total load per MS will be calculated with measured concentration in sewer and treatment plants overflows.

+[to be added: check work done by JRC in BLUE 2 project]

+It is confirmed that the quantification of the storm water outlets and the combined sewer overflows is not easy, due to the (regional) specific data needed.
+Compared with this, the quantification of the unconnected sewers will be much easier.

 P8 Urban Waste Water treated